 Living on the edge

-So what is an edge data centre?
+So what is an edge data center?

-Why an edge data centre?
+Why an edge data center?

 Well, more end user applications are requiring better performance, increased reliability and reduced latency.
 This is true for what might be termed ‘push' and ‘pull' scenarios.

 In the push case, applications and content that needs to reach customers quickly could be served centrally.